joinpursuit/Pursuit-Core-Web/node/intro_to_express_and_routing/README.md

 ### JSON

-Express can also return json:
+Express.js can also return json:

 ```javascript